LukeGarnham/Wired-and-Wiser-MS3/README.md

 When the user does this, the (Python) delete_account function is called.
 This uses werkzeug’s **check_password_hash** method to check that the password entered by the user matches the hashed one stored in the *users* collection.
 If not, then the user is returned to the Account page and a flash message informs them that the password they have entered is incorrect.
 If the user enters the correct password, then it deletes both the users record in the *users* collection and all bookings in the *meter_installs* collection with the users email address.
 Since there could be multiple bookings made by the user, I use the **delete_many** method which I read about on [this website](https://www.w3schools.com/python/python_mongodb_delete.asp).
 To delete the user from the *users* collection, I use the **delete_one** method and use the users id to find and delete the correct record.
 I could have used the users email address since this is also unique in the *users* collection but opted to use the id.
 Finally, I also remove the users email address from session storage.
 The user is then directed back to the Register page.

 ### Features Left to Implement

+#### Scrollspy

+During development, I attempted to add a scrollspy on the home page which had links to the About, What, Why & How sections.
+I placed it below the jumbotron but applied a sticky position rule to it so that it sat beneath the nav bar when the user scrolled down the page.
+This created a problem on small and medium screens (up to 992 pixels width) since the nav items sit behind a collapsible button; when the button was clicked and the nav items expand down, the scrollspy stayed stuck below the navbar and overlapped with the nav items.
+I decided to remove this since it was not an essential part of my project and I didn't have the time to find a solution.

+#### Address Finder

+Another feature I would like to implement is an address finder.
+I found [this API](https://getaddress.io/) which would allow users to enter their postcode and then returns a list of addresses associated with it for the user to select from.

+#### Reset Password

+Another feature I didn't have time to implement was to enable users to reset their password.
+On the Update Account page, I would like to add an option for users to edit their account.

+### Known Issues